-- Avoid and reduce its impact on forests in its own operations and value chain as a priority, and offset as • a last resort - Prevent any negative impact on species or habitats - Use and market sustainable biomass that complies with internationally recognized biomass-specific standards, regulations or a voluntary scheme that is at least compatible with the requirements of the EU RED II Directive - Favoring local channels for its supply, which facilitates the integration of small forest owners in the supply chain, so as to limit the impact on GHGs.
-Annual GHG savings must be greater than 70% compared to the relevant fossil fuel baseline until 2025 and 80% after 2025 - Do not source biomass from sensitive areas such as wetlands and peatlands, with biodiversity value or protected areas, or with a high carbon stock, and do not use high guality wood such as sawmill wood - Respect the rights and livelihoods of local communities in accordance with the UN Declarations - Raising awareness among stakeholders including subcontractors and suppliers - Contribute directly or through our suppliers to environmental or reforestation initiatives - Commit to ensuring that their activities and property do not start or sustain forest fires - To report publicly on its actions and work on forests
+- Avoid and reduce its impact on forests in its own operations and value chain as a priority, and offset as a last resort. - Prevent any negative impact on species or habitats. - Use and market sustainable biomass that complies with internationally recognized biomass-specific standards, regulations or a voluntary scheme that is at least compatible with the requirements of the EU RED II Directive. - Favour local channels for its supply, which facilitates the integration of small forest owners in the supply chain, so as to limit the impact on GHGs.
+Annual GHG savings must be greater than 70% compared to the relevant fossil fuel baseline until 2025 and 80% after 2025. - Avoid sourcing biomass from sensitive areas such as wetlands and peatlands, with biodiversity value or protected areas, or with a high carbon stock, and do not use high quality wood such as sawmill wood. - Respect the rights and livelihoods of local communities in accordance with the UN Declarations. - Raise awareness among stakeholders including subcontractors and suppliers. - Contribute directly or through our suppliers to environmental or reforestation initiatives. - Ensure that their activities and goods do not start or sustain forest fires/ - Report publicly on its actions and work on forests..

-ENGIE's operational standards for woody biomass of forest origin :
+ENGIE's operational standards for woody biomass of forest origin: